Science & Engineering Center Librarian

 Each class session will be devoted to 1 to 3 performance indicators in information literacy, as outlined in the Information Literacy Competency Standards for Higher Education, plus one or more special topics designed to familiarize students with information services and resources.
 The first half of each session will be class discussion of the topics of the day as well as reviewing any assignments that are due.
 The second half of the session will be devoted to in-class exercises.
 Most of these will be accomplished through small group work.

 Attendance is crucial to successful completion of the course for each participant and therefore students are expected to be present at each class meeting.
 Absences from the class may effect the student's grade.
-In the case of unexpected circumstances, students should contact the me by phone or e-mail before the class meets to let me know that you will not be attending class that day.
+In the case of unexpected circumstances, students should contact the instructor by phone or e-mail before the class meets to let the instructor know that you will not be attending class that day.
 Exceptions may be made on a case-by-case basis.

 For planned absences, students are expected to hand in any assignments for that week prior to the absence.
 Plenty of notice should be given for planned absences.